jkenney0501/dbt-refactor-legacy-code/README.md

 5. Separate data transformations into standardized layers
     - Folder structure is typically broken up into folders:
         - ***models*** > ***staging*** > ***int*** (intermediate models that get transformed) > ***dim*** > ***fct*** (fact tables) > ***marts*** (for BI reporting).
-    - Staging: WHERE your source modesl that query the DWH live.
+    - Staging: where your source modesl that query the DWH live.
-    - int: WHERE you transformations take place, this is typically WHERE I build DIM's or FCT's.
+    - int: where you transformations take place, this is typically where I build DIM's or FCT's.
     - dim: folder for dimensaion models that add context to facts.
-    - fct: this is WHERE your fact tables live.
+    - fct: this is where your fact tables live.
 All live events that have occured and are meASured.
     - marts: Typically used for business intelligence report creation whihc can combine facts and dimesions to create a large report.
 These are downstream and get queried alot.
 Thye are best materializwed AS tables.
     - **Read more on transformations** [here.](https://www.getdbt.com/analytics-engineering/transformation)
 6. Audit the output of dbt models vs legacy SQL
-    - Use a package WITH its macros to ensure consistency WITH legact code results.
+    - Use a package with its macros to ensure consistency with legact code results.
     - Audit helper is a good one for this.
 It can be found [here.](https://hub.getdbt.com/dbt-labs/audit_helper/latest/)

 ### Use a 4 part layout to help guide the refactor process

 1. Import CTEs
-    - These are your bASic references for each source.
+    - These are your basic references for each source.
 2. Logical CTEs
     - This is WHERE caluclations occur.
     - Logical CTEs contain unique transformations used to generate the final product, and we want to separate these into logical blocks.
       To identify our logical CTEs, we will follow subqueries in order.

-    - **If a subquery hAS nested subqueries, we will want to continue moving down until we get to the first layer, then pull out the subqueries in order AS CTEs, making our way back to the final SELECT statement.**
+    - **If a subquery has nested subqueries, we will want to continue moving down until we get to the first layer, then pull out the subqueries in order as CTEs, making our way back to the final SELECT statement.**

-    - Name these CTEs AS the aliAS that the subquery wAS given - you can rename it later, but for now it is best to make AS few changes AS possible.
+    - Name these CTEs as the alias that the subquery was given - you can rename it later, but for now it is best to make as few changes as possible.

     - If the script is particularly complicated, it's worth it to go through once you're finished pulling out subqueries and follow the CTEs to make sure they happen in an order that makes sense for the end result.

 example:
 ```sql

 WITH